-Constructive dismissal is the legal term used to describe what happens when an employee resigns because their employer has broken the employment contract in a very serious way.
+Constructive dismissal is the legal term used to describe what happens when an employee resigns because their employer has broken the employment contract in a serious way.
 The breach must be so serious that it leaves the employee with no choice but to resign.

 By resigning, the employee treats him or herself as having been ‘dismissed’ by the employer.
 This is why it is called ‘constructive’ dismissal.
-It is very important to spell out clearly in any resignation letter that the resignation is because of the contract breach.
+It is important to spell out clearly in any resignation letter that the resignation is because of the contract breach.

 - engaging in serious bullying or harassment

 - using foul language or publicly humiliating an employee

 - significant cuts to pay or other terms and conditions without agreement

 - fundamental changes to contract duties without agreement.